About Phil Querin

 Most of my legal practice has involved real estate; either transactional – where I help put deals together – or litigation, where I have become involved when clients try to take them apart.
 As a result, thanks to the vagaries of our economy, regulatory flip-flops, and human foibles, I rarely suffer for a lack of interesting work.

 Since February 2010 I’ve had a solo real estate practice, Querin Law, LLC.
 Before that, I spent 25 great years at Davis Wright Tremaine LLP, a large international law firm with excellent attorneys and staff.

 So, today, even though I’ve downsized a thousand-fold, thanks to technology and the Internet, I have been able to become a sustainable, virtual, free-range, gluten-free, paperless, low-decibel attorney without borders, conducting business wherever life takes me.
 This means that at any particular time, I may be found practicing law in dowtown Portland or in the high desert community of Bend.
-Either way, it’s been a pretty good gig.
+Either way, it’s a pretty good gig.

 Today, my personal life trumps the demands of my professional life.
-There are many reasons for this, but the pictures below tell the best story: I am blessed with two wonderful daughters and sons-in-law, eight grandkids (six girls, one strapping grandson – now in law school – and a four-year old, soon-to-be, second strapping grandson), my lovely wife, Kathy, and the gem of our life, Pave’.
+There are many reasons for this, but the pictures below tell the best story: I am blessed with two wonderful daughters and sons-in-law, eight grandkids (six girls, one strapping grandson – now in law school – and a four-year old, soon-to-be, second strapping grandson), my lovely wife, and the gem of our life, Pave’.